-It must be pointed out that PDO Gorgonzola can be either mild (dolce) or pungent (piccante) but for the sake of this comparison we shall be referring to the natural or pungent version which is more similar to Roquefort.
-The Gorgonzola Consortium has established that only two regions of Northern Italy are authorized to produce this cheese: Lombardy and Piedmont.
+It must be pointed out that PDO Gorgonzola can be either mild (dolce) or pungent (piccante) but for the sake of this comparison we shall be referring to the natural or pungent version, which is more similar to Roquefort.
+The Gorgonzola Consortium has established that only two regions of Northern Italy are authorised to produce this cheese: Lombardy and Piedmont.
 On the other hand, Roquefort comes from the South of France, namely from the region of Languedoc-Roussillon-Midi-Pyrénées, and more precisely from the Municipal district of Roquefort-sur-Soulzon.
-This area stands at the foot of Mont Cambalou, under which an enormous underground city has been excavated, a network of extremely deep and ventilated caverns, the so-called fleurines.
+This area stands at the foot of Mont Combalou, under which an enormous underground city has been excavated, a network of extremely deep and ventilated caverns, the so-called fleurines.

 This is possibly the most essential difference between the two cheeses.
-Gorgonzola is made from unskimmed pasteurized cow’s milk and is either mild or pungent according to how long it has been aged - from 50 to 80 days - to obtain different consistencies: either mild and creamy or firm, crumbly and pungent.
+Gorgonzola is made from unskimmed pasteurised cow’s milk and is either mild or pungent according to how long it has been aged - from 50 to 80 days - to obtain different consistencies: either mild and creamy, or firm, crumbly and pungent.
 Roquefort is produced from ewe’s milk, sourced exclusively from the Lacaune breed of sheep which are put out to pasture on the peaks of the Aveyron Pyrenees.

 Gorgonzola has a thick reddish brown rind which is hard, rough, solid and inedible.
 Instead, Roquefort has no rind because the high degree of humidity in the caves prevents its formation.
 Even after the ageing process and after being wrapped in tinfoil, Roquefort continues to be devoid of rind while its paste is soft, fatty and spreadable.